 Management, along with the Board of Directors, continues to evaluate the need and use of the Company's working capital.
-Capital expenditures are expected to be approximately \$750,000 for fiscal 2017.
-A majority of these expenditures will be made to optimize the production flow as noted above and to upgrade existing equipment and add needed technology to stay competitive in the marketplace.
+Capital expenditures are expected to be approximately \$2.5 million for fiscal year 2018.
+A majority of these expenditures will be made to optimize the production flow and to upgrade existing equipment and add needed technology to stay competitive in the marketplace and to meet the needs of current contracts.
 Expectations are that the working capital will be required to fund orders, dividend payments, and general operations of the business.
 From time to time, management along with the Mergers and Acquisitions Committee of the Board of Directors examine opportunities involving acquisitions or other strategic options, including buying certain products or product lines.
 The criteria for consideration are synergies with the Company's existing product base and accretion to earnings.